Beyond the Pitch

 A startup can’t succeed without the right Leadership Team.

 Mentoring a startup is an effective way for a senior executive to road test whether that type of environment is a fit or not.
 Advisory relationships help both entrepreneurial founders and executives establish professional chemistry.
-One originally unintended but very welcome aspect of Rev1’s First Connect program is that we get to see mentors in action with our portfolio companies.
+One originally unintended but very welcome aspect of Rev1’s program is that we get to see mentors in action with our portfolio companies.
 This gives everyone—the entrepreneur, the executive, and Rev1, as an investor—a view of that individual as a potential CEO or board member.

 One of our portfolio companies had the right CEO, but they on-boarded a complimentary executive with strong industry knowledge to help the start team scale in the coming years.

-We’ve found that about 10 to 15 percent of our 130-plus First Connect mentors are a fit and are interested in leading new businesses.
+We’ve found that about 10 to 15 percent of our 130-plus mentors are a fit and are interested in leading new businesses.
 We’ve connected nine c-level leaders and startups in less than a year.

 The supply of qualified executives who are both willing and able to become c-level leaders of startups is limited.